nikita4109/bridge/README.md

 ## Usage

-To run the service:
+To run the service, use the following command:

+`
 PKEY=$YOUR_PRIVATE_KEY docker compose up -d --build
+`

-For tests I implemented client, to run it:
+For testing, I have implemented a client.
+To run the client, use:

+`
 go run cmd/client/main.go
+`